c1dc-candidate-48/HMDA-Data-Challenge/README.md

 **Data Quality**

 Data quality reports have been provided by using 'Loan_Amount_000' and 'Respondent_Name_TS' fields.This module will provide outlier, duplicate and missing data.
-Run the data quality module by going into the ./src subdirectory and type the following command
+Please create a folder named 'processed' on your desktop before moving onto the next step.
+Please keep in mind that the path given in the code is according to the MAC OS.
+Please change accordingly if you are working on some other operating system.
+After creating the folder, run the data quality module by going into the ./src subdirectory and type the following command

 python data_quality.py